eclipse-hono/hono/site/documentation/content/deployment/create-kubernetes-cluster.md

 ### Cleaning up

-Use the following command to delete all created resources (incl. the ubernetes cluster and the private container registry) once they are no longer needed:
+Use the following command to delete all created resources (incl. the Kubernetes cluster and the private container registry) once they are no longer needed:

 ```sh